jmgore75/PracticalML/Linear.md

 where `x` is your input vector, `w` is your weight vector, `b` is your bias, and `y` is the output.
 This can be expanded to matrix representations allowing you to process multiple samples with multiple features and outputs.
 This can allow you to simplifiy your code and efficiently process your data using matrix algebra packages.
 If you are not familiar with the basics of linear algebra it is probably a good idea to brush up on that, as most of your data will be delivered in and processed as 2D-matrices or their higher-dimensional cousins, tensors.

 Linear representations and techniques form the basis of many algorithms, including [Neural Networks](NeuralNetworks.md) and [Support Vector Machines](SupportVectorMachines.md).
+They can be applied to both supervised and unsupervised problems.

 ## Linear models of data